Interlibrary & EZBorrow Loan Policy

 - Books in heavy use

 - Before submitting a request, please check to determine whether the material is already available in the SHU Library's collections.
+We will not request physical copies of Ebooks held by the library or items that are on Reserve or otherwise non-circulating.

 - Specific articles from journals may be requested.
 Requests for several articles from the same issue of a journal may represent a substantial portion of the publication and may be subject to agreed-upon Fair Use guidelines.